chelyabinsk/RemoteWork/README.md

 upload and run the code remotely, the results are then uploaded to my GoogleDrive folder.

 At the moment I am only using this repository to scrape data from a couple of YouTube live streaming channels.

+## Documentation
+A more detailed documentation of the project can be found [here](https://chelyabinsk.github.io/RemoteWork/).